nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-05-the_great_escape.md

 ![screenshot19](../assets/images/the_great_escape/screenshot19.png)

 Interesting!
-We have found a set of credentials - **Hydra:fluffybunnies123**
+We have found a set of credentials:

+> Hydra : fluffybunnies123

-I tried to log into the SSH server but was unable to do so.
+I tried to log into the SSH server with these credentials but was unable to do so.
 Seems like its blocked to us at the moment.

 Another interesting file in the root directory is the **.git** file.
 This tells us that this directory is actually a **Github repository**.
-We can try using `git` commands to enumerate more information about the repo.
+We can try using `git` commands to enumerate more information about the repo:

 ```
 git -C /root log
 ```

-*The `-C` option is needed as we are trying to run git from **outside** the directory that hosts the repository.
+*(The `-C` option is needed as we are trying to run git from **outside** the directory that hosts the repository.
 If we want to use `git log` as it is, we would have to `cd` into the github repo first.
-Since we can't move directories in this situation, we will have to use the `-C` option.*
+Since we can't move directories in this situation, we will have to use the `-C` option)*

 ![screenshot20](../assets/images/the_great_escape/screenshot20.png)

-The web developers have clearly removed the flag from the repository.
+We get to see the different commits that the developers have made.
+They have clearly removed the flag from the repository.
 Let's try reading the earliest commit:

 ```
 git -C /root show a3d30a7d0510dc6565ff9316e3fb84434916dee8